 When a child is old enough, show them how to slowly and safely climb the stairs.
 Keep steps and staircases clear.

 Strap babies into all seats, including feeding chairs, car seats, prams and bouncers.
 Only use equipment and sitting devices with a 5-way safety harness.

 Using a baby walker can put a child at greater risk of head injuries, burns, scalds and poisoning.

-Activity centres that don't move or play pens are safer.
-A child should only use them for short periods of time.
-You should watch them at all times.
+Activity centres that do not move and play pens are safer.
+Only use them for short periods of time.
+You should watch your child at all times.

 Furniture and TVs

 Avoid placing TVs on cabinets or chests of drawers.
 Children will often climb on open drawers to reach the TV.